yegor256/blog/_drafts/jcabi-email.md

 encapsulating one into another, and then we ask the postman to `send()` the envelope for us.

-## What's Wrong With commons-email?
+## What's Wrong With a Mutable Email?

 From a user perspective, there is almost nothing wrong. `Email` is a powerful class with multiple controls &mdash; just hit the right one and the job gets done.
 However, from a developer perspective it's a nightmare.
-Mostly because the class is very big and difficult to extend.
+Mostly because the class is very big and difficult to maintain.

 *Because the class is so big*, every time you want to extend it by introducing a new method, you're facing a fact that you're